adebola-alaba/Health-Insurance-Analysis-using-R/README.md

-**Research Question:** Are the insurance claims of smokers and non-smokers similar?
+**4. Research Question:** Are the insurance claims of smokers and non-smokers similar?
 - Ho: The insurance claims of smokers and non-smokers are similar
 - Ha: The insurance claims of smokers and non-smokers are not similar